 #13-4, Tri-Block.
 2 Henry Circle, Bella Vista AR.
 Quilts are viewable from Pamona Drive.
 Jim Richardson shares: My barn quilt ambitions result from a remembrance of my mother Rosella’s participation in the Eastern Iowa Heirloom Quilter’s group.
 Even after her passing on in 2000, she passed on a number of quilt tops to the organization, carrying it forward for others was her way.
 Correspondence with my siblings indicate the existence of an ongoing “Quilt Factory” from these humble beginnings.
 Multiple children and grandchildren own her quilts to this day.
 As a boy, quilting was the least of my ambitions, even today I can barely sew on a button.
 Regardless, my rural Iowa roots surfaced and I’ve grown to appreciate the vibrant coloring and wide variety of geometric designs depicted on barn quilts.
 I plan on continuing the endeavor throughout the greater Benton County/Bella Vista area with placements on friends and neighbor’s homes and possibly in public spaces.

 #13-8, Stained Glass North Star, is at 1451 It’ll Do Road, Pea Ridge, AR.
+It’s located on the barn to the left of the house.
 Many a Civil War Soldier gazed up into the night sky, thinking of home, of loved ones and seeking direction and guidance.
 Stars have always been a guide to sailors, travelers, pioneers and wanderers.
 The North Star is the one that can always be counted on and is often likened to Christ as the center.
 The night sky is a source of wonder – gazing into the immensity of space – but those Civil War soldiers who looked up into the endless sky sought solace. counting on the knowledge that the Lord knew where they were and heard their prayers.
 The star shape is also seen in nature, in flowers – symmetrical in shape and repeating their patterns thousands of times over.
 Owner Mechel Wall explains, “As a flower farmer, I am amazed at the intricacies of the flowers I grow and am constantly in awe of how they just know what to do, when to grow, when to bloom and with predictable perfection – they fill the measure of their creation.”